 By: Aliza Tick, Education Specialist –

-By the end of the Holocaust, some 6 million Jews had been murdered at the hands of the Nazis and their collaborators.
-This number staggers the mind.
+The Holocaust was the state-sponsored, systematic persecution and genocide of European Jews by Nazi Germany and its collaborators between 1933 and 1945.
+In addition to the murder of approximately 6,000,000 Jews, millions more suffered grievous oppression and death under Nazi tyranny, including persons with disabilities, Poles, Roma and Sinti (Gypsies), gay men, Jehovah’s Witnesses, prisoners of war, and political dissidents.
+These numbers stagger the mind.
 We strain to appreciate its scale.
-How many football stadiums would that fill?
+How many football stadiums would 6,000,000 people fill?
 What percentage of the population was it?
 We can ask these questions, tabulate the answers, and still struggle to fathom what 6 million people means.

 At the Holocaust Memorial Center, we fulfill our mission by translating the statistic of 6 million into individual stories.
 We talk about each individual as the person they were, with a face, a name, and a life.
 The victims of Nazi tyranny were degraded and dehumanized.
 Their lives were upturned and—in most cases—came to a tragic and terrible end.
 By emphasizing the importance of each individual, we restore their dignity and humanity.